 After stumbling around for a while to find the best pie crust recipe I could, I settled on this one from The Pioneer Woman Cooks (one of my favourite blogs, hands down, if you’re into baking/cooking I’d definitely recommend a peek!), although I altered it slightly due to having a serious aversion to baking with lard (see my summer berry pie recipe, below).

 Once the pie crust is rolled out and lining the pie dish (or, if you’re in a last-minute craze like me, a flan dish), the fun begins; making the filling.
-I hunted my local stores for all the berries I could find, and stumbled home, tired and a little outraged, with a bag full of a meager selection of raspberries and blueberries – not quite what I’d had in mind, and in only half the quantity I’d have liked, but, luckily, just enough.
+I hunted my local stores for all the berries I could find, and stumbled home, tired and a little outraged, with a meager selection of raspberries and blueberries – not quite what I’d had in mind, and in only half the quantity I’d have liked, but, luckily, just enough.
 I mixed the selection with a handful of sugar, the odd spice, and some corn flour to thicken it all up, before setting it in the bottom of the pie dish, alongside two or three generous tablespoons of butter (as if you were under the impression this was a sin-free recipe!), before topping the pie off with the remaining pastry.

 And decorating just a little.
 Because, before anything else, I find comfort in making things pretty.

 Also, occasionally, I forget to brush on my egg wash and have to whip it out of the oven, super-quick, in an attempt to remedy this…and end up with a slightly uneven finish, as a result.

 But then, it tasted good, so who cares, really?
 Welcome to the world, summer berry pie.
 Recipe below.

 How did you treat your mother this weekend?

 And have you ever made your own pastry?

 - Whisk 250g of the flour with the salt and caster sugar, until just combined.